insarlab/MintPy/docs/installation.md

 ### Install PySAR

-#### 0. For Mac users
+#### For Mac users

-For Mac users, Xcode with command line tools are needed.
-Skip this part if you have already done so.
+Install Xcode with command line tools, if you have not already done so.

 1. Install XCode from App store
 2. Install command line tools from within XCode and agree to the terms of license.